Project-Env/project-env-cli/README.md

 Installs the tools as configured in the `project-env.toml` configuration file.
 If no command has been specified, the `install` command will be executed.

 ### `upgrade`
-Upgrades the tool versions in the `project-env.toml` configuration file according to the `version` property upgrade scope flag.
+Upgrades the tool versions in the `project-env.toml` configuration file either as specified with the `--force-scope` option or according to the `version` property upgrade scope flag.

-The following upgrade scope flags exists:
+The following upgrade scope flags are supported:
 * `*`: Upgrade tool version to latest version including major, minor and patch versions
 * `^`: Upgrade tool version to latest version including minor and patch versions
 * `~`: Upgrade tool version to latest version including patch versions